 • Bacteria also interfere with the phytoplankton’s ability to release oxygen

-• Since marine plants produce 80% of the world’s oxygen, plastic in the ocean is literally reducing our air supply
+• Since marine plants produce up to 80% of the world’s oxygen, plastic in the ocean is literally reducing our air supply

 Why the whale?